-- Both teams have a common place to collaborate, loop in the right people on an as-needed basis, and build a collective repository of knowledge that anyone on either team can add to and reference.
+- Both teams have a common place to collaborate, bring in the right people on an as-needed basis and build a collective repository of knowledge that anyone on either team can add to and reference.

 - Any member of the shared channel can also direct-message (DM) any other member in the channel, even if they’re from the other team.

 Should I create a guest account or use a shared channel?